williamslab/admix-simu/README.md

 The dat file describes the admixture process to be simulated.
 Example dat files are available in example/aa.dat and example/continuous.dat.
 The first line of the file contains K+2 columns, where K is the number of source populations.
-The first field on line one specifies the number of samples to be simulated.
+The first field on line one specifies the number of haplotypes to be simulated.
 The second field is a label for the admixed population that is produced during the run.
 (This population can contribute have non-zero ancestry contribution after the first generation in which admixture occurs; i.e., beginning on the